scs-lab/hcl/README.md

-unordered_map makes the assumption that a node is running a server and multiple clients. the unordered_map_test will perform puts and gets on a std::unordered_map locally, a basket::unordered_map locally, and a basket::unordered_map remotely.
+unordered_map makes the assumption that a node is running a server and multiple clients. the unordered_map_test will perform puts and gets on a std::unordered_map locally, a hcl::unordered_map locally, and a hcl::unordered_map remotely.

 ### Other Structures

-Basket also has queues, priority_queues, multimaps, maps, global_clocks, and global_sequence (sequencers).
+HCL also has queues, priority_queues, multimaps, maps, global_clocks, and global_sequence (sequencers).
 However, the tests for these structures are not ironed out yet.
 The structures are fully functional, however, and you should be able to figure them out by